 12 Month-Old Baby Care

 Your baby’s care regimen has changed with every step of their growth, and this 12-month step is no different.
 You will find yourself confronted with a whole new little being that needs new things to eat as they are weaned off the bottle or their routine changes as they realise there is more to the world than nap time.
 Watch your child during their explorations.
 It is now time to consider shoes as your baby needs protection for their feet.
-Ensure you get something with flexible soles and guess what?
-Those light shoes or the ones that make noise?
-They encourage your baby to walk more!
-More psychology studies at work there.
+Ensure you get something with flexible soles.
+Those light shoes or the ones that make noise, consider those too.
+They will encourage your baby to walk more.

 Now that your baby is eating all sorts of new foods and their teeth are making a more prominent appearance, it is best to start brushing their teeth with a soft baby toothbrush or a soft, clean cloth.
-Also, make your baby’s first appointment with a dentist.
+Also, it’s about time that you make your baby’s first appointment with a dentist.

 This is the point you switch from breastfeeding to formula or cow’s milk.
 Do not switch to low fat as your baby needs the fat to develop and grow.
 This refers to your baby’s brain growth in addition to their overall physical growth.
 As mentioned earlier, it could be time to start weaning your baby off the feeding bottle and onto a cup and talk to your doctor about purees and more solid food.
 Feeding time will be an easier transition if you make it fun and your little one is looking forward to it.
 Things will be so much better to get through if the baby is a given a little snack to suck on now and then.